ricsanfre/pi-cluster/docs/_docs/grafana.md

 A Grafana's POD init-container, `download-dashboards` executes a script to download the files.
 This script also support the automatic replacement of any DS_PROMETEUS variable.

-See script code within Helm chart templates : https://github.com/grafana/helm-charts/blob/main/charts/grafana/templates/_config.tpl#L74-L140
+See script code in [Grafana's Helm chart template file: config.tpl](https://github.com/grafana/helm-charts/blob/main/charts/grafana/templates/_config.tpl#L74-L140)

 Dashboards to be downloaded can be specified in `dashboard` variable in Helm `values.yaml`, `gnetId` specifies dashboard Id and `revision` its revision.